ludocode/pottery/README.md

 Pottery is modern C code written in the ultra-portable intersection of C11, gnu89 and C++11 with no mandatory dependencies (not even libc.)
 Pottery supports many compilers including GCC, Clang, MSVC and various toy compilers.
 It supports (or intends to support) any modern C platform from microcontrollers to OS kernels to WebAssembly.

 Pottery does not use void pointer casts, function pointers, code block macros, compiler extensions, or any other inefficiencies or messyness of typical C containers.
 Pottery's templates are clean, composable, fast, strongly typed, and highly configurable.
+The templates are header files only; just put [`include/`](include/pottery/) on your include path to use them.

-Take a look at the [template listing](include/pottery/) to see what Pottery has to offer.
+Take a look at the [template listing](include/pottery/) or the [utilities](util/pottery/) to see what Pottery has to offer.
 Use Pottery to make containers in C!